-- Create: Operation to create data in a content provider. - Read: Used to fetch data from a content provider. - Update: To modify existing data. - Delete: To remove existing data from the storage. - Working of the Content Provider object CursorLoader to send query requests to ContentResolver.
+- Create: Operation to create data in a content provider. - Read: Used to fetch data from a content provider. - Update: To modify existing data. - Delete: To remove existing data from the storage.

+Working of the Content Provider

+UI components of android applications like Activity and Fragments use an object CursorLoader to send query requests to ContentResolver.
 The ContentResolver object sends requests (like create, read, update, and delete) to the ContentProvider as a client.
 After receiving a request, ContentProvider process it and returns the desired result.